tsunamireversal-zz/quad/README.md

 ```
   $ q.status
 ```
-      ... this shows you that QUAD is running!
+      ... this shows you that QUAD is running, and its version.

 Also, if you are unsure of a command or want to know if it even has the syntax you want, or if you remember only partial information on what you're trying to do,